glenliu/glenliu.github.io/finance/cfa/level3/SS4 BF.md

 # READING 7.
 THE BEHAVIORAL FINANCE PERSPECTIVE

-The candidate should be able to: a contrast traditional and behavioral finance perspectives on investor decisionmaking;
+The candidate should be able to:
+## a contrast traditional and behavioral finance perspectives on investor decisionmaking;

-b contrast expected utility and prospect theories of investment decision making;
+## b contrast expected utility and prospect theories of investment decision making;
+Bounded rationality:
+  - knowledge capacity limits
+  - not assume:
+     - perfect info
+     - fully rational decisioin making
+     - consistent utility maximization
+  - practice satisfice

+Prospect Theory:
+  - relax assumption of risk aversioni, propose loss aversion
+  - choices are made in 2 phases:
+     - editing phase:
+        - frames proposals
+        - establish a reference point
+        - simplify number  of choices, address cognitive limitations
+     - evaluation phase: loss aversion

-c discuss the effect that cognitive limitations and bounded rationality may have on investment decision making;
+## c discuss the effect that cognitive limitations and bounded rationality may have on investment decision making;

-d compare traditional and behavioral finance perspectives on portfolio construction and the behavior of capital markets.
+## d compare traditional and behavioral finance perspectives on portfolio construction and the behavior of capital markets.

 # READING 8.
 THE BEHAVIORAL BIASES OF INDIVIDUALS